 With dry, textbook Shakespeare still a vivid memory from school, it’s nice to think that new technology can revive his color and drama for children around the world.
 After all, as one of the guides told me, ‘Shakespeare was the Spielberg of his day – his plays were juicy sagas for the masses, not scholarly intellectualism.’

-Only a few minutes drive away are Warwick and Kenilworth, two of England ’s biggest medieval castles.
+Only a few minute’s drives away are Warwick and Kenilworth, two of England ’s biggest medieval castles.
 It’s said that these ancient landmarks were the inspiration for some of the great castles in Shakespeare’s plays.

-Warwick Castle is now owned by Madam Tussauds, and is peopled by a cast of eerie waxworks – characters from the castle’s history, designed to show visitors what life was once like for Shakespeare whose home was a castle.
+Warwick Castle is now owned by Madame Tussauds and is peopled by a cast of eerie waxworks – characters from the castle’s history, designed to show visitors what life was once like for Shakespeare whose home was a castle.

-You can wander round the ramparts and visit the ‘ Ghost Tower,’ where actors play out the spooky story of Sir Fulke Greville, murdered in his bed by an angry servant.
+You can wander around the ramparts and visit the ‘ Ghost Tower,’ where actors play out the spooky story of Sir Fulke Greville, murdered in his bed by an angry servant.

 What Else Is There?

-Royal Leamington Spa, just down the road, has an excellent shopping centre, beautiful gardens and an art gallery with regular new exhibitions.
+Royal Leamington Spa, just down the road, has an excellent shopping center, beautiful gardens, and an art gallery with regular new exhibitions.

 It is easy to imagine Shakespeare taking inspiration from the grand landmarks around him.
-Perhaps some of the sites claiming to have influenced him are a little wistful; but they all share a spot on our sceptred isle that Shakespeare was particularly proud of.
+Perhaps some of the sites claiming to have influenced him are a little wistful, but they all share a spot on our sceptered isle that Shakespeare was particularly proud of.

 Standing by the Avon at sunset, watching the hills and the thatched roofs turn pink, is enough to inspire poetry in anyone.